Application Process is Open from June 1 to August 1

 Participants are briefed on various municipal programs, projects and services such as public safety, public utilities, parks and administration.
 They are provided opportunities to have behind-the-scenes looks at several facilities and operations by holding meetings at various locations.

-Participation in the CARES program is open to all citizen stakeholders in the community with class size limited to 25 participants.
+Participation in the CARES program is open to all stakeholders in the community with class size limited to 25 participants.
 While the program is open to anyone age 18 or over, with an interest in learning more about the City of Richardson’s municipal government, limits and a selection process are necessary to ensure effective management and engagement for the program.
-If there are a significant number of applicants, the submission date of the application may also be considered.
+The purpose of the selection criteria is to help ensure that participants have a strong interest in learning more about municipal government and represent many different aspects of the community.
 Applicants who are not selected are encouraged to apply for a future class.
-The selection process will be weighted with the following criteria:
+Applicants will be selected with the following considerations:

 - People who live within the city limits